-This is Millo, founder and dreamer behind the creation of New England Dry Stripping, and this is a little of the story
+Greetings!
+This is Millo, the founder of New England Dry Stripping, and this is a little of the story

-Since 1966 our family business had been primarily subcontract machining, providing various small components for an array of customers.
-My Pop took the company from idea to reality in those early years and in 1972, at the age of 14, I had the good fortune to join him.
-The best claim we have of those times is having put parts on the moon, if you believe we did indeed travel there and put men upon it, where aboard the lunar rovers affixed miniature load-cells — sensing stresses and forces that would benefit future moon goers with valuable information.
-I always thought that was pretty damn cool in itself, and thereafter through the 70’s, 80’s and 90’s we stayed busy with the fluid control, robotic and load cell industries.
+Since 1966 the Bertini family business had been primarily subcontract machining, providing various small components for a wide array of customers.
+My father took the company from idea to reality in those early years where in 1972, at the age of 14, I had the good fortune to join him.
+The best claim of those times is having put parts on the moon, [if you believe man did indeed travel there] where aboard the lunar rovers affixed miniature load-cells — small devices sensing stresses and forces that could benefit future moon goers with valuable information.
+I always thought that was pretty damn cool in itself.
+Thereafter throughout the 70’s, 80’s and 90’s the business remained busy with the fluid control, robotic and load cell industries.

-The dream part of this whole adventure comes in two parts: first, to be honest and true to our craft, providing the best service to the customer while keeping costs low.
-The second was to enjoy what we do as we do it.
-I have long believed that we go home to watch a little television, get a bite to eat and rest, but we live where we work.
-Remove the time we spend sleeping at home and it is easy to see more time is spent at work than anywhere else.
+The ‘dream’ part of this whole adventure comes in two parts: first, to be honest and true to our craft, providing the best service to the customer while keeping costs reasonable.
+The second part is to enjoy what we do as we do it.
+I have long believed that most of us go home to watch a little television, get a bite to eat, rest, but in reality we live where we work.
+Remove the time spent sleeping at home and it’s easy to see that more time is spent at work than anywhere else.
 Looking at it this way, where do we actually live?

 This place hosts music, usually 50’s & 60’s style streaming from the computer.
 There are speakers in both buildings as well as outside in the parking lot.
 The atmosphere is pleasant, with much camaraderie among employees.
 It’s a different environment as far as work places go.
-Employees are free to travel to their native lands and stay for months if they desire, knowing their job is here when they return.
-My Pop came from another land, so I understand the value of ‘going home’.
-This is a ‘different’ place.
+Employees are free to travel to their homelands and stay for months at a time if desired, knowing their jobs are here when they return.
+My father came from another land, so I grew up understanding the value of being able to ‘go home’.
+This is truly a ‘different’ place.

 We entertain the wide array of car clubs in the area, having installed a 50’s style soda fountain we picked up in Milwaukee.
 [Check out the photos here on the site or our Facebook page].
 After some TLC, the fountain is looking great, and soon we’ll be serving Italian Ices and Ice Cream Sodas, gratis!
-With the addition of an outdoor grill, we wish when car club members depart they will do so with some-thing to remember, and a reason to return when they need our services.
-The way I look at this is that we are here for the long-term, and we do and will treat each person that enters our doors with both respect and pride put into their projects.
+With the addition of an outdoor grill, we wish that when car club members depart they will do so with some-thing to remember as well as a reason to return when they need our services.
+The way I look at this is that we’re here for the long-term, and with that we promise to treat each and every person entering our doors with respect and pride towards their projects.
 Like the tagline says, “we will treat your project like it was our own!”
 It’s what we do!

-I personally welcome all customers.
-With that welcome comes an offered friendship and a promise of professionalism applied to any project big or small.
-We are that, professionals, and we are sincere in our approach to our customer’s requirements.
+I try to personally welcome all customers.
+With that welcome comes an offered friendship and a promise of professionalism to be applied to any project big or small.
+We are exactly that, professionals, and we are sincere in our approach to our customer’s requirements.

-We hope to see you at one of our events, our weekly open house coming summers, or at one of our other events to be announced!
+We hope to see you at one of our weekly Friday night open houses or at one of our other events.

-With sincere desire to provide excellent service, and an open invite,
+With a sincere desire to provide excellent service, fair pricing, and with open invitation,